-- Certificate I III in Active Volunteering - Certificate IV in Coordination of Volunteer Programs
+- Certificate I III in Active Volunteering

+- Certificate IV in Coordination of Volunteer Programs

+- Skills for Volunteering

+- Volunteer Coordination Essentials

 Our training personnel are qualified and experienced professionals who are highly motivated, resourceful and dedicated to equipping students with the skills and knowledge required to assist them in realising their ambitions.
-At the School of Volunteer Management we work with you to create a supportive learning environment to facilitate the highest achievable outcomes.
+At the National School of Volunteer Management, we work with you to create a supportive learning environment to facilitate the highest achievable outcomes.